Red Light Therapy For Testosterone

 Red Light Therapy on Mammals

-This clinical trial was conducted to examine the effects of RLT on the testis in elevating serum T level in rats.
+This clinical trial was conducted to examine the effects of RLT on the testis in elevating serum T levels in rats.
 The study used a 670-nm diode laser which was found to be effective in increasing serum T in the rats without causing any histopathological side effects.

 The report, which was published in the Nepal Medical College Journal stated that the two hormones that produce natural sex steroids and testosterone in mammals, which are the Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH) were increased within a 70-day timeframe after the application of red light therapy.